-In 2011, EU development aid – aid from EU funds and from EU countries' national budgets combined - totalled €53 billion.
+In 2013, the EU spent €56.2 bn on development aid – aid from EU funds combined with aid from EU countries' national budgets.

 EU development policy aims to give disadvantaged people in developing countries control over their own development.
 That means:

 Working to prevent female genital mutilation